 Weight: 2.8 pounds

 In 2021 Dell unveiled a new configuration of the XPS 13 that comes with a 3.5K OLED touchscreen, and after spending some time with a review unit I can tell you that the addition of OLED makes this great ultraportable even better.
-In fact, it's so good that it won the awards for best laptop display and best laptop overall in our Tom's Guide Awards 2021.
+In fact, it's so good that it leads our list of the best 13-inch laptops on the market.

 You can expect to pay a couple hundred bucks extra for the privilege of an OLED screen in your XPS 13, but if you care about image quality, it's absolutely worth it.
 OLED displays are known for delivering vibrant colors and deep, rich blacks, and after some thorough testing (read: watching way too much UHD TV) I'm here to tell you that the XPS 13 with OLED does exactly that.
 The fact that it's mounted in the XPS 13's nearly bezel-less InfinityEdge display only enhances the appeal — read on for a full review of Dell's latest addition to the XPS 13 line.